Leveraging the societal impact of research

 We want to facilitate and support research entities in systematically and strategically leveraging the societal impact of their research activities.
 Together, we develop and apply tools that support strategic impact planning and enable continuous impact reflection, steering and assessment.
 Our focus is on supporting research groups who apply OIS methods in their research and who work openly by involving and engaging relevant stakeholders in their research.

-OIS practices trigger complex change processes that lead to societal impact.
+Open, collaborative and participative practices trigger complex change processes that lead to societal impact.
 Together with a diverse set of stakeholders, we set out to make these different pathways to impact visible, explicit and tangible.
-Therefore, we co-creatively developed the OIS Impact Model that shows how OIS initiatives for involvement and engagement should be designed and what effects they should have on personal awareness and competencies, behavior and life circumstances of all those involved.
+The co-creatively developed OIS Impact Model shows how Open Innovation in Science (OIS) initiatives for involvement and engagement should be designed and what effects they could have on personal awareness and competencies, behavior and life circumstances of all those involved.

-In time, the OIS Impact Model will be filled with examples on how the different change elements can be assessed.
+The change elements of the OIS Impact Model display concrete definitions and stakeholders that are affected by each element.
+They are filled with examples on how the different change elements can be assessed.
 The model can be used as a planning tool: research project teams can identify the key change elements they aspire to influence with their OIS initiative and set up appropriate assessment mechanisms throughout and at the end of the research project.

 A limited set of metrics does not do justice to the multidimensional character of impact.
 Instead, a comprehensive approach is required to demonstrate the complex pathways to impact.
 The Impact and Engagement Study provides a structure to describe impact narratively.
 By following reflection questions, research project teams can think about the pathways, processes and methods of their research project that led to societal impact.
 The final case study can then be used as a basis for future learning.